diya534/maya-reynolds-therapy/README.md

 - All copy is sourced strictly from the supplied Maya Reynolds profile.
 No invented credentials, pricing, insurance, phone number, email, or testimonials.
-- The primary CTA ("Schedule a Free Consultation") anchors to `#contact`, since no real booking system was supplied.
+- - The primary CTA ("Schedule a Free Consultation") opens a pre-filled email using `mailto:` so visitors can contact the practice directly.
-- Color palette: warm ivory/cream background, muted sage/eucalyptus,
+- - Color palette: warm ivory/cream background, muted sage/eucalyptus,
-  dusty rose/terracotta accent, deep charcoal text — chosen deliberately to differ from the original site's colors while preserving its section order and layout rhythm (hero → mission → services → quote → about → approach → office → FAQ → CTA → footer).
+  dusty rose/terracotta accent, and deep charcoal text — chosen deliberately to differ from the original site's colors while preserving the reference site's core page structure and layout rhythm (hero → mission → who I help → areas of expertise → how I work → about/specialty → office → FAQ → CTA → footer).
 - A residual `npm audit` flag exists for a PostCSS version bundled inside Next.js's own dependency tree.
 Fully resolving it requires jumping to Next.js 16 (a breaking change); this project intentionally stays on the